-Medium-sized tanager, 6 ½” long.
-Male (right in image) – uniformly bright rose-red head and body.
-Female (left in image) – yellowish below, brownish-yellow above, not as green as Scarlet Tanager female.
+A medium-sized tanager.
+Male is uniformly bright red.
+Female is yellowish below, brownish-yellow above, not as green as Scarlet Tanager female.

 Dry open forests

-Shallow saucer-shaped nest built on a horizontal limb, usually 20 to 30 feet above the ground.
+Shallow saucer-shaped nest built on a horizontal limb.
 Eggs are pale blue to pale green, variously marked with brown spots.
 Clutch size – 3 to 4 eggs.

 Song is a series of whistled phrases, like the American Robin’s, but phrases are on one pitch with the same phrase repeated over and over.
 Call is a distinct “chik-e-tuk chik-e-tuk”, descending in pitch during the call.
 Their call is heard more often than their song.

-Piranga, a native name for a South American bird; rubra, Latin for “red”.
-Tanager, from tanagara, for “a bird” in Tupi, a South American language.
-“Summer” to differentiate it from the Northern Cardinal, a year-round resident.
+The genus name Piranga is a native name for a South American bird.
+The species name rubra is from the Latin for “red.”
+The common name Tanager is from tanagara, for “a bird” in Tupi, a South American language.

 In the Nature Park: